 Do you have a query not answered here?
 Please contact us.

 Picnic areas are located at the Upper Lake in Glendalough.
 For safety and environmental reasons, only gas barbeques are allowed.
+Fires and solid fuel barbeques are not permitted.
 Please take all litter home with you, and follow the principles of Leave No Trace.

-Special events and large groups will require a permit.
+Special events, or groups of 50 people or more, will require a permit.

 With its beautiful scenery and wildlife, Wicklow Mountains National Park is a mecca for photographers.
 When taking photographs in the park, please be aware of the wildlife and their habitats.
 Nests may only be photographed or filmed under permit and licence, and all commercial photography will require a permit.

-You will need a permit to operate a drone in the park.
+The flying of drones is not permitted within the National Parks except under permit.
 Low-flying aircraft and other objects (drones, kites, hang gliders, etc.) are regulated within Wicklow Mountains National Park.

 Helicopters are often used within the park for tasks including search and rescue operations, and drones can interfere with this important work.
 All drone owners should read the Irish Aviation Authority’s Drones Q & A.